Did you know that men are less likely than women to have visited a doctor in the past year?

 Regardless of age, men with a family history of any particular disease are encouraged to do their health screening once a year.
 The frequency may vary depending on age and medical history.
 A definite time frame should always be discussed with a professional healthcare provider.

 Fasting is required at least 8 hours prior to the screening.
 You are allowed to drink plain water.
 Inform us if you have experienced fever symptoms 3 days before the day of your appointment.

-The Speedoc app is your one-stop platform to manage your appointments, access your medical records, track your bills, and follow-up with your doctor whenever you need to!
+We are your one-stop platform to manage your appointments, access your medical records, track your bills, and follow-up with your doctor whenever you need to!
 More about our health programmes and packages are also available.
-Download the app here!
+Contact us!